 Pattern of “spikes” looks as expected (generally a zero baseline with occasional high values: no high plateau, no “hill” of consistently increasing or decreasing CO values, no “mountain” or “ski-slope” shapes, no “stair-step” blockiness in the data) – note that these visual patterns will be influenced by the scale of the data (hills, mountains, etc may be permissible if the CO range is small).

 Elevated baseline – The majority of CO readings hover above 0 (above 1-2ppm, this is unexpected and probably indicates a problem.
 Note that this behavior may occur even if the “min” CO value is 0).
+Files were given a “2” for visual validity if the baseline was between 3-10 ppm and a “3” if the baseline was above 10ppm.

 Long periods of “flatline” at 0 may indicate problems.
 These will be evaluated on a case-to-case basis (e.g., periods of flatline at 0 while CO spikes still occur may not be problematic, but a sudden change from more responsive data to sudden flatline should be flagged as 2 or 3).
+Files demonstrating flatline for longer than 36 hours at any point during the = session were given a “2”.

 Individual data plots should be considered in the context of the plots that precede and follow them – if the instrument clearly fails at a certain point, closer examination of the data that precedes the failure may be necessary (and any deviations from normalcy in this data may trigger a validation flag of 2 or 3).